Gambling in New Jersey: Online gambling

+In May 2025, New Jersey online casinos hit record-breaking revenue, surpassing $246 million for the first time.
+As of June 2025, the online casino win was $1.39 billion, a 27.7% increase on the same period in 2024.

 Expansion of casino gambling outside Atlantic City

 The proposed New Jersey Casino Expansion Amendment (2016) resulted from an agreement among Governor Chris Christie and Democratic state legislators, but voters rejected the ballot question by a margin of 77% to 23%.
 State legislators were in deadlock over who would be allowed to own new casinos and tax revenue sharing.
 The measure did not say where the casinos would be allowed.
 Location and other matters such as tax rates would be determined by enabling legislation to be passed by the state legislature.
 A law passed by popular vote in 1976 gives Atlantic City a monopoly on casino gambling in New Jersey.

 An analysis by Fitch, a credit-rating agency, determined that as many as four of Atlantic City's eight casinos would be bankrupted by expanding casino gambling outside the city.
 Supporters of gambling in North Jersey said the measure would help Atlantic City by redirecting as much as $200 million per year in tax revenue to the city.
 Opponents said it was unlikely that much revenue would be generated and that it would not make up for the losses due to new competition.
 Even with no in-state competition allowed, four Atlantic City casinos have closed in recent years, causing severe economic problems.